fatimamahate/studybuddies/README.md

 # **Project**
 ## Users Goal
-The user is somebody who would like to find out more information about the best ways to study both in regular day to day studying and for exams
+The user is somebody who would like to find out more information about the best ways to study both in regular day to day studying and for exams.
+It can be used as a study tool also if a user decides to share subject related quizzes or questions.

 ## Owners Goal
-The owner would like the community to be able to share tips and tricks to readers of the site to make studying easy
+The owner would like the community to be able to share tips and tricks to readers of the site to make studying and exams easy.
+Furthermore, StudyBuddies can be used as a tool for users to study as users can share questions for other user's benefit.

 ### Agile
 A Github board (project) was used for the agile aspect of this project to manage my user stories.